Lisnoti/Lisnoti/README.md

 ## Installing Lisnoti

 If you want to install Lisnoti on machines for local use then the OpenType font files are zipped [here](https://github.com/Lisnoti/Lisnoti/raw/refs/heads/main/Lisnoti-OpenType.zip/).

-The alternative wider space version is [here](https://github.com/Lisnoti/Lisnoti/raw/refs/heads/main/LisnotiCodeWS-OpenType.zip/) – you can install both at the same time to see which you prefer.
+The alternative wider space version is [here](https://github.com/Lisnoti/Lisnoti/raw/refs/heads/main/LisnotiCodeWS-OpenType.zip/).
+(You can install both at the same time to see which you prefer.)

 If you want to use Lisnoti for your website then [this page sets out how to do this](https://lisnoti.com/index.html#using-lisnoti-for-websites).